 IKEA Greenhouse Shelving & Organization

 Most people replace the glass shelves that come with their IKEA cabinet to increase space and airflow.
 You can get really creative when it comes to shelving and ways to display your plants.
-The best shelving strategy will depend on what youβre growing because youβll want to consider airflow, light needs, and size.
+The best shelving strategy will depend on what you’re growing because you’ll want to consider airflow, light needs, and size.

 Here are just some ideas.
 You can see plenty of examples and links to great products on our IKEA Greenhouse Shelving Ideas blog.